 3. What foods should I avoid to help my toddler with bad breath?

 Avoiding foods such as garlic and onions that can cause bad breath can help your toddler.
-In addition, taking dietary measures such as not giving sugary drinks under the age of one, avoiding gummy snacks, limiting starchy foods, and avoiding putting the baby to bed with a bottle can help reduce bad breath caused by oral and dental issues (7) (8).
+In addition, taking dietary measures such as not giving sugary foods or drinks under the age of one, avoiding gummy snacks, limiting starchy foods, and avoiding putting the baby to bed with a bottle can help reduce bad breath caused by oral and dental issues (7) (8).

 4. What are the signs of bad breath in toddlers?